-I began my collection mor than 25 years ago with a Carte-de-Visite album of my grandparents, ans so my interest in historical photography was aroused, especially the CdV.
-My focus is mainly in CdV from Switzerland and in the approximately 60 years during the CdV existed many hundred photographers have established themselves, but also some have only been there for a short time.
-Ateliers were also taken over by the sons, sold and passed under another name.
+I began my collection mor than 30 years ago with a Carte-de-Visite album of my grandparents, and so my interest in historical photography was aroused, especially the CdV.
+My focus is mainly in CdVs from Switzerland and the collection has grown over 35’000.
+In the approximately 60 years during the CdV existed many hundred photographers have established, but also some have been only for a short time.
+Ateliers were also taken over by the sons or sold and passed under another name.
 There were very few female photographers.
 Several then thousends of negative plates could be exposed by a photographer.
-Togehter with the photography technology the CdV has developed, and one can therefore determine the age of a CdV fairly accurately.
-Other informations, such as lothing accessories and cadboard, also help
+Togehter with the photography technology the CdV has further developed and therfore one can determine the age of a CdV fairly accurately.
+Other informations, such as lothing accessories, decorations and the cadboard, also help to date a CdV

-You will not find any information on the history of photography or the Carte-de-Visite on this site.
-You can learn much more from the www or by using the links I have posted.
+On my home page you will find very limited information on the history of photography or the Carte-de-Visite.
+You can learn more from the web or by using the links I have posted.